-- In addition to the formal taught curriculum, an extensive range of high quality extracurricular clubs and activities, subject enrichment and trips and visits are offered to all students. - Where possible trips are encouraged to be organised across departmental boundaries to facilitate interdisciplinary learning. - There is a programme of careers education throughout a student's time at school guided by the Gatsby recommendations including the opportunity for work experience at Key Stages 4 and 5. - All lessons at Key Stage 3 are taught in mixed ability groups within the context of our academically selective intake, except for Mathematics which are set from Year 8 and MFL which is set in Year 9. - At Key Stage 3 as broad a curriculum as possible is maintained for three years, though teaching of some GCSE content begins in Year 9 in RS and Science. - Year 7 and 8 students follow a Science course then study separate Biology, Chemistry and Physics from Years 9 to 11. - The Religious Studies curriculum is delivered to all students in Years 7 to 11.
-In the summer of 2022 and 2023 Year 11 students who have opted to study GCSE RS will complete this qualification and all remaining students study a bespoke non-examined Core RS curriculum.
-From the summer of 2024 onwards all Year 11 students will complete GCSE RS. - At Key Stage 4 the breadth of the curriculum is maintained and students are given the choice of a Humanity subject (History or Geography) and the free choice of two further GCSE options beyond the core curriculum, completing 10 GCSEs in total including a modern language and RS.
-From 2024 onwards typically 100% of students will be entered for a EBacc combination of subjects. - At Key Stage 4 setting continues for Maths and Modern Foreign Languages. - Students follow a programme of PSE in Years 7 to 11, which includes the RSE provision. - In the vast majority of subjects, students are taught by subject specialists who teach the full 11-18 age range. - At Key Stage 5 the school offers an academic curriculum of A Levels.
+- In addition to the formal taught curriculum, an extensive range of high quality extracurricular clubs and activities, subject enrichment and trips and visits are offered to all students. - Where possible trips are encouraged to be organised across departmental boundaries to facilitate interdisciplinary learning.

+- There is a programme of careers education throughout a student's time at school guided by the Gatsby Benchmarks including the opportunity for work experience at Key Stages 4 and 5. - All lessons at Key Stage 3 are taught in mixed ability groups within the context of our academically selective intake, except for Mathematics which are set from Year 8. - At Key Stage 3 as broad a curriculum as possible is maintained for three years, though teaching of some GCSE content begins in Year 9 in RS and Science. - Year 7 and 8 students follow a Science course then study separate Biology, Chemistry and Physics from Years 9 to 11. - The Religious Studies curriculum is delivered to all students in Years 7 to 11.
+All students will complete a GCSE in Religious Studies from the summer of 2024 onwards. - At Key Stage 4 the breadth of the curriculum is maintained and students are given the choice of a Humanity subject (History or Geography) and the free choice of two further GCSE options beyond the core curriculum, completing 10 GCSEs in total including a modern language and RS. - From 2024 onwards typically 100% of students in each cohort will be entered for an English Baccalaureate (EBacc) combination of subjects. - At Key Stage 4 setting continues for Maths and Modern Foreign Languages. - Students follow a programme of PSE in Years 7 to 11, which includes the RSE provision. - In the vast majority of subjects, students are taught by subject specialists who teach the full 11-18 age range. - At Key Stage 5 the school offers an academic curriculum of A Levels.
 All students choose a minimum of three subjects with a small number opting for four.
 Although STEM subjects are exceptionally strong, the school offers a range of 23 different courses including in the Arts, Modern Foreign Languages, Social Sciences and Humanities.
-In addition, at Key Stage 5, all students follow a weekly timetabled enrichment programme, are given the opportunity to do individual extended projects and take part in a comprehensive HE and Progression programme. - In all Years from 7 to 13, all students have regular tutorial periods as well as Year Group, Key Stage, Whole School and House assemblies. - The provision of subjects in all Key Stages is reviewed regularly.
+In addition, at Key Stage 5, all students follow a weekly timetabled enrichment programme, are given the opportunity to do individual extended projects (EPQ) and take part in a comprehensive Higher Education and Progression programme. - In all Years from 7 to 13, all students have regular tutorial periods as well as Year Group, Key Stage, Whole School and House assemblies. - The provision of subjects in all Key Stages is reviewed regularly.
 Any issues relating to a subject, or discussions of possible new subjects, are discussed by the Senior Leadership Team.